School blocks Chick-fil-A as dining option, cites values

 - The house wouldn't sell.
 So a Realtor in Texas hired semi-nude models — and things heated up

-The university plans to hold a campus forum so that all voices can be heard.
+The university plans to hold a campus forum on the issue.